-Car insurance rates in Kentucky are some of the highest in the country.
-At an average cost of $2,158 per year, there are only a small handful of states with higher average premiums.
+Car insurance in Kentucky has some of the highest rates in the country.
+At an average cost of $2,158 per year, there are only a small handful of states with higher average premiums, and it's 30% above the national average.

 That’s why it’s all the more important for drivers in Kentucky to shop around and compare rates before buying a car insurance policy.
 Policygenius makes it easy to see what you’d pay for coverage from top companies, so you can choose the policy that’s right for you.